 Not a surprise for anyone who knows me.

-In Italy it isn’t a hit or miss whether you’ll get a good cup of coffee – you will.
-As far as I’m concerned in the UK coffee is brewed to be weak and bitter and going to a new coffee shop is a gamble but in Italy it’s always safe.
+In Italy it isn’t a hit or miss whether you’ll get a good cup of coffee.
+You always will.
+In the UK coffee is brewed to be weak and bitter and going to a new coffee shop is a gamble.
 If I want a coffee in Italy and I don’t want to walk to a favourite place I will go to the nearest one and even if it isn’t the best coffee I’ve ever had it’ll never give me gut wrench which is more than I can say for some so-called artisanal coffee houses in the UK.
 And, of course, there are regional joys like caffe triestino which is an espresso with whipped cream on top.
 Now, where did I put that Trenitalia timetable and can I get to Trieste before I expire from whipped cream deficiency?

 I have never understood why they aren’t standard everywhere.
 ‘Nuff said.